basclab/LME_MixedEffectsERPTutorial/LMETutorialScripts/README.md

 * For other required R packages, see the LMESimulation_04_ExtractModelOutput.R script

 ## Modifications for your own experiment and processing pipeline
 The above scripts can be modified based on your experiment design (e.g., to include three conditions) and processing pipeline (e.g., epoch time window).
-See script comments for suggestions
+See script comments for more information.